Security

 Key principles

-- The seed phrase (12/24 words) = master key .
-Never enter it on a computer/phone.
+- The starting sentence (12/24 words) = master key .
+Never type it on a computer/phone.

-- The PIN protects access to the wallet, the passphrase protects the seed (safe inside the safe).
+- The PIN protects access to the wallet, the passphrase protects the seed.

 - Check the address on the device screen before each sending.

-- Offline backups in two separate locations (ideally steel ), regular restoration testing.
+- Offline backups in two separate locations, regular restore testing.

 - Update firmware & apps from official sources.

-Objective: Reduce your physical, software and social attack surfaces.
+Objective: to reduce your physical, software and social attack surfaces.

 Common threats

-- Phishing / address poisoning : clone sites/applications, similar addresses, malicious QR codes.
+- Phishing / address poisoning : cloned sites/applications, similar addresses, malicious QR codes.

-- SIM swap & social engineering : SMS/2FA takeover and human manipulation.
+- SIM swap & social engineering : 2FA/SMS takeover and manipulation.

-- Malware / keyloggers : blind signatures, infected browser extensions.
+- Malware / keyloggers : blind signatures, infected extensions.

-- Supply chain : device altered before receipt, “pre-printed” seed (classic scam).
+- Supply chain : device damaged before receipt, "pre-printed" seed.

 ⚠️ Red flags

-- Initialize the wallet yourself, from official sources (publisher site, verified app store).
+- Initialize the wallet yourself, from official sources .

-- 6+ digit PIN , disable automatic mobile unlocking.
+- 6+ digit PIN ; disable auto unlocking of mobile phones.

-- Regular firmware /app updates.
-Back up before any updates.
+- Regular firmware /application updates.
+Back up before any update.

-- Seals intact, official packaging, no pre-filled “seed card”.
+- Sealed intact, official packaging, no pre-filled "seed card".

 2) Installation

-- Download the official app (Ledger Live / Trezor Suite / dedicated app).
+- Download the official application (Ledger Live / Trezor Suite / dedicated app).

-- Check the imprint or signature provided by the publisher if available.
+- Check the fingerprint or signature if available.

 3) Initialization

-- Generate a new seed on the device (never provided by a third party).
+- Generate a new seed on the device.

-- Enable the passphrase if you know how to manage it (separate storage from the seed).
+- Activate the secret phrase if you know how to manage it.

-- 2 separate locations (geographically) for the seed; passphrase elsewhere .
+- 2 separate locations for the seed; secret phrase elsewhere .

-- Inheritance : sealed file (inventory, instructions, contacts), designated executor, dry run .
+- Legacy : sealed file (inventory, instructions, contacts), designated executor.

-Choose between Shamir and Multisig depending on your operational capacity (simplicity vs. resilience & distribution).
+Choose between Shamir and Multisig depending on your operational capacity.

 Personal Policy Generator